-Refugees who are interested in studying at the University of Basel or who would like to gain insight into student life at the University should get in touch with the Student Administration Office or the Open Auditorium Project (Projekt Offener Hörsaal) in good time.
+Refugees who are interested in studying at the University of Basel or who would like to gain an insight into student life at the University should contact the Student Administration Office or the Open Auditorium Project (Projekt Offener Hörsaal) at an early stage.

 Studying at the University of Basel

 The usual application deadlines and admissions requirements apply to refugees who would like to complete a bachelor’s, master’s or doctorate at the University of Basel

 Read the full information about application and admission.

 The Open Auditorium program (visit website Offener Hörsaal) is aimed at asylum seekers and refugees with an academic background or an interest in studying who are resident in the Basel region (principally the Cantons of Basel-Stadt, Baselland, Solothurn and Aargau).